kiboschool/course-programming-2/src/lessons/data/data-types-and-dictionaries.md

 print(capitals["Kenya"]) # "Nairobi"
 ```

-and they can be used as a counter,
+and they can be used as a counter:

 ```python
 statistics = {